English subjunctive: Variant terminology and misconceptions

 The term "subjunctive" has been extended to other grammatical phenomena in English which do not comprise a natural class.
 Traditional grammars of English sometimes apply the term to verb forms used in subjunctive clauses, regardless of their other uses.
 Some traditional grammars refer to non-factual instances of irrealis "were" as "past subjunctives".
 So do modern descriptive grammars, while noting that the "past" is misleading as it does not correspond to tense, using the traditionalist term only to differentiate it from the "present subjunctive" discussed in this article.
 The term "subjunctive" is sometimes extended further to describe any grammatical reflection of modal remoteness or counterfactuality.
 For instance, conditionals with a counterfactual or modally remote meaning are sometimes referred to as "counterfactual conditionals", even by those who acknowledge it as a misnomer.
 The English subjunctive is the subject of many common misconceptions, such as that it is a tense, that its use is decreasing when it is in fact increasing, and that it is necessary or sufficient for counterfactuality in conditionals.
 Writing in the Chronicle of Higher Education, Geoff Pullum argued that mention of the subjunctive is often used as a status symbol:

 Virtually none of the things people believe about the subjunctive or its status in English are true.
 Most purists who witter on about it couldn’t actually pass a test on distinguishing subjunctive from nonsubjunctive clauses to save their sorry asterisks.
 But then they don’t have to: Merely mentioning the subjunctive approvingly and urging that it be taught is enough to establish one’s credentials as a better class of person.

 Historical change

-Old English had a morphological subjunctive, which was lost by the time of Early Modern English like Shakespeare.
+Old English had a morphological subjunctive, which was lost by the time of Early Modern English.
 The syntactic subjunctive of Modern English was more widely used in the past than it is today.

 Examples of subjunctive uses in archaic modern English: